-Sofa shopping is confusing, I know.
-There are a thousand different choices one feels they have to make in their quest for the perfect sofa.
+Sofa shopping is confusing, to say the least.
+There are a thousand different choices to make in the quest for the perfect sofa.
 Among the considerations: Modern or classic?
 High or low back?
 Fixed or loose cushions?
 All important questions, in terms of style and look.
-But, as a designer, the question I get asked most often when someone is sofa shopping is, “Should I buy leather or fabric?”
+But, as a designer, the question I’m asked most often is, “Should I buy leather or fabric?”

-Unfortunately, there is no right answer.
-Fabric and leather sofas both have their positive and negative characteristics.
+As you might expect, there is no single right answer, as both fabric and leather sofas have their positive and negative characteristics.

 The Benefits of Fabric Sofas

-- Comfort: Fabric sofas vary widely depending on the fabric and the support system of the sofa (i.e. the cushions and frame).
-However, fabric sofas tend to be much more comfortable than leather sofas for several reasons, but the main reason is that fabric tends to be an overall softer, warmer finish than leather.
-Just like your leather car seats, leather can often feel hot and sticky in the summer and cold in the winter, and leather sofas tend to feel firmer than fabric sofas.
+- Comfort: The feel of fabric sofas varies widely depending on the fabric itself and the support system of the sofa (i.e. the cushions and frame).
+However, fabric sofas, on the whole, tend to be much more comfortable than leather sofas for several reasons.
+First, fabric tends to be an overall softer, warmer material than leather; just like your leather car seats, leather sofas can feel hot and sticky in the summer and cold in the winter, and leather sofas tend to feel firmer than fabric sofas.
 Second, because fabric is generally softer than leather, a fabric couch comes to you already “broken in.”
 Of course, be careful with this: you want a fabric that’s soft enough but not too soft—the fabric should keep its shape and not wrinkle or sag when you get up.

-- Care: The wear and tear of fabric sofas most often depend upon the grade of fabric.
-Of course, the better fabrics (just like the better leathers) will withstand wear better.
-Most fabric sofas are treated with a stain-resistant finish, so when spills do happen, they are easily cleaned with specialty products or a handheld steam cleaner.
-Fabric doesn’t get scratched like leather does, so it tends to withstand pet’s claws and kid’s homework binders better than leather.
+- Care: The wear and tear of fabric sofas most often depends upon the grade of fabric.
+As you’d expect, high-quality fabrics (just like high-quality leathers) will withstand wear better.
+Most fabric sofas are treated with a stain-resistant finish, so when spills do happen, they’re easily cleaned with specialty products or a handheld steam cleaner.
+Also, fabric doesn’t get scratched like leather does, so it tends to handle pet’s claws and kid’s homework binders better than leather.

 The Benefits of Leather Sofas

 - Appearance: A leather sofa can lend a certain elegance to a room that is hard to duplicate in a fabric.
 Leather Chesterfield-style sofas are very traditional, but as a rule, leather sofas are typically more trendy than their fabric counterparts.
-If you like a contemporary or modern look, leather sofas tend to appear sleeker and high end in a space than fabric does.
+If you like a contemporary or modern look, leather sofas tend to appear sleeker and high-end than most fabric sofas.